Ada Herefords: History

 Minor league baseball began in Ada, Oklahoma with the 1947 Ada Herefords.
 The Ada Herefords were charter members of the six–team Sooner State League in 1947, joining the Ardmore Indians, Duncan Cementers, Lawton Giants, McAlester Rockets and Seminole Oilers in league play.

-In their first season of play, the 1947 Ada Herefords placed 2nd in the Sooner State League with an 86–51 record in the regular season, playing as an affiliate of the St. Louis Browns.
+In their first season of league play, the 1947 Ada Herefords placed second in the Sooner State League with an 86–51 record in the regular season, playing as an affiliate of the St. Louis Browns.
 They would remain an affiliate of the Browns franchise throughout their existence.
-Ada finished 10.5 games behind the 1st place Lawton Giants, while playing the season under manager Uke Clanton.
+Ada finished 10.5 games behind the first place Lawton Giants, while playing the season under manager Uke Clanton.
 In the 1947 playoffs, the McAlester Rockets defeated the Ada Herefords 3 games to 2.
-Paul Richardville of Ada led the Sooner State League with 11 home runs and 111 RBI, while Forest Smith led the league with 23 wins and a 2.47 ERA and William Donaghey led the league with 244 strikeouts.
+Paul Richardville of Ada led the Sooner State League with both 11 home runs and 111 RBI.
+His Ada teammate, pitcher Forest Smith led the league with both 23 wins and a 2.47 ERA and William Donaghey led the league with 244 strikeouts.
 The Ada home season attendance was 41,872, an average of 611 per game.

 The 1948 Sooner State League expanded to eight teams.
 Ada finished with a 63–76 record, placing 5th in the 1948 Sooner State League regular season standings, playing under returning manager Uke Clanton.
 The Herefords did not qualify for the playoffs, finishing the season 28.5 games behind the 1st place McAlester Rockets.
 The Sooner State League expanded from six–teams to eight–teams, adding the Chickasha Chiefs and Pauls Valley Raiders as expansion teams.
 The Ada season attendance in 1948 was 27,050.

 The Ada Herefords made the Sooner State League playoffs in 1949.
 Ada finished with a 69–70 record and in 4th place in the regular season standings, finishing 18.5 games behind the 1st place Pauls Valley Raiders, playing under manager Bill Krueger.
 In the playoffs, the Pauls Valley Raiders defeated Ada 3 games to 2.
 Ada player Bill Milligan led the Sooner State League with 23 home runs.
 Season attendance at Hereford Park was 33,525.

 In 1950, Ada captured the Sooner State League pennant, playing under returning manager Bill Krueger.
 The Ada Herefords finished the regular season in first place 1st with a 96–41 record, ending the season 5.5 games ahead of 2nd place McAlester Rockets.
 In the 1950 playoffs, the Ardmore Indians defeated Ada 3 games to 2.
 Stephen Molinari of Ava led the Sooner State League with 39 home runs and 163 RBI, while teammate William Donaghey led the league with 23 wins.
 Season attendance was 31,981.

 The 1951 Ada Herefords did not qualify for the Sooner State League playoffs, finishing in 5th place.
 The Herefords ended with a 54–86 record in the regular season, playing under manager Stan Galle and finishing 45.5 games behind the 1st place Ardmore Indians.
 Attendance was 12,779, an average of 183 per game.